aragon/aragon-cli/TESTING.md

 3. Mocks, spies, and stubs -> [Sinon.JS](https://sinonjs.org)
 4. Code coverage -> [Istanbul](https://istanbul.js.org) with [nyc](https://github.com/istanbuljs/nyc) wrapper.
 We also use [Coveralls](https://coveralls.io) for adding coverage reporting to [Travis CI](https://travis-ci.org) flow.

-**Note:** In some instances you might found useful to use [proxyquire](https://github.com/thlorenz/proxyquire) to mock an Aragon wrapper.
+**Note:** In some instances you might found useful to use [proxyquire](https://github.com/thlorenz/proxyquire) to mock dependencies that should not be evaluated.

 ### Running tests